Please visit our new page at https://vraweb.org/opportunities/professional-development-grant/.

 - Your resume/curriculum vitae

-Professional Development Award Recipients
+Professional Development Award Recipient

 Malkia Okech, Augmented Reality Developer for the Penn & Slavery Project, Penn Libraries Digital Scholarship, UPENN, Philadelphia, PA.